 Best Draft Targets for the Steelers with the 21st pick:

 • Ty Simpson: Did Pittsburgh learn from its Kenny Pickett mistake?
-Probably not.
 The hiring of Mike McCarthy shows the team’s commitment to mediocrity holds firm.
 Simpson would be a risky selection given his lack of experience, but, since Pittsburgh clearly has no intention of going through a rebuilding process, it will be difficult for them to get near the top of the draft to address the quarterback need with a top-10 pick.

 Who Calls the Shots in Steelers Draft Room?